Last Updated on: 20th July 2023, 11:18 am

 Secondhand smoke and ash can make a parrot’s feathers dingy, dirty, and hard to clean.

-Since parrots are diligent about cleaning their feathers, yours may continue preening in the hope of removing the substance.
-If it fails, it may become angry, uncomfortable, or destructive.
+Since parrots are diligent about cleaning their feathers, a bird may continue preening in the hope of removing the substance.
+If it fails, it may become upset, uncomfortable, or destructive.

-Aside from behavioral issues, preening may switch to plucking out feathers.
-This self-mutilation could leave your parrot bald or even result in damage to the skin, bleeding, and infections.
+Aside from behavioral issues, preening may switch to feather-destructive behavior.
+This self-mutilation could leave the parrot bald or damage the skin, resulting in bleeding and bacterial infections.

-If your parrot has removed many of its feathers and its skin is now bare, it’s at risk for skin conditions.
+If a parrot has removed many of its feathers and has bare skin, it’s at risk of developing skin conditions.

-However, even a fully-feathered parrot can get dermatitis from secondhand smoke.
-This will be most common on the legs, where the protective barrier of feathers provides little protection.
+Even a fully-feathered parrot can get dermatitis from secondhand smoke.
+This will be most common on the legs, where there isn’t a protective barrier of feathers.

-Bad nicotine and chemical exposure cases can result in sores, which may appear directly on the skin because of secondhand smoke.
+Extreme nicotine and chemical exposure cases can result in sores, which may manifest directly on the skin due to secondhand smoke.

-However, the most common reason is that the parrot removes its feathers and pecks at the bare skin.
+The most common reason is the parrot removes its feathers and pecks at the bare skin.
 Infections can develop, causing the parrot to dig at vulnerable wounds with its beak.

 If ingested, the toxins in tobacco (including tar and nicotine) can poison parrots.
-As your parrot cleans its feathers, it may swallow the toxins, leading to digestive issues.
+As the parrot grooms and preens its feathers, it may ingest toxins, causing digestive issues.

 Can Parrots Get Addicted To Nicotine?